 – At this point, Jesus’ enemies

 practice more than the disciples.
-However, after Jesus had risen from the
+However, after Jesus rose from the

 hasn’t seen again.